NicholasBM/prismgb-app/README.md

 * Once connected, gameplay is displayed on your TV

 Powering the Raspberry Pi on and off is all that’s needed to use the dock, giving a simple, console-like experience with full retro glory on the big screen.

----

-If you want, next I can:

-* Tighten this further to match the tone of the rest of the README exactly
-* Split it into a separate PrismGB-Pi README
-* Add a short “Differences vs Desktop PrismGB” section
-* Adjust wording to be more formal or more hobbyist-friendly